MicrosoftDocs/sdk-api/sdk-api-src/content/ole2/nf-ole2-oleconvertistoragetoolestream.md

 Pointer to an OLE 1 stream structure where the persistent representation of the object is saved using the OLE 1 storage model.

-#### - pStg [in]

-Pointer to the
-<a href="https://msdn.microsoft.com/2f454538-0f40-4811-b908-cd317ef79487">IStorage</a> interface on the storage object to be converted to an OLE 1 storage.

 ## -returns

 This function supports the standard return value E_INVALIDARG, in addition to the following: